BooByrd/RandomPersonPicker/README.md

 Output Example Below:
-(username)   (current date and time when program was ran) (Employee name): 	7     This number is the row position of the employee in “Employee List” file in case it needs to be checked.
+(username)   (current date and time when program was ran) (Employee name): 	7 <--This number is the row position of the employee in “Employee List” file in case it needs to be checked.

 boo   8/2/2018 1:10 PM
 Bob: 	5